SteveBarnett/Remixing/_thinking/process-approach-big-ideas.md

 - **Distinction, not division**.
 Notice the apparent parts of the whole, the interdependencies.
 - **Bigger picture**.
 Go wider, see more of the whole.
 - **Layers**.
 Boundaries and layers are useful, but fuzzy and overlapping.
 - **Work in spirals**.
-From one angle it looks like repetition, but it's revision, improvement.
-Go from RH to LH to RH, broad to focused to broad.
+	- From one angle it looks like repetition, but it's revision, improvement.
+	- Go from RH to LH to RH, broad to focused to broad.
+	- Withhold judgement, remain in uncertainty and doubt.